 Relax and be patient

-The vibration of the vehicle and noise associated with driving can make it hard to fall asleep.
+The vibration of the vehicle and the noise associated with driving can make it hard to fall asleep.
 Try to be patient and give it time.
 Focus on your breathing and keep your eyes close while you relax.
 If you are tired, eventually you will drift off to sleep if you are patient.

 Use a sunshade